-Article explains how an automotive automatic transmission and torque
+Article explains how an automotive automatic transmission works.

 Many automatic transmissions have a service filter in the transmission pan that

 should be changed at manufacturer specified intervals.
 When